History & Civics

 Answer

-- Pope was regarded as the head of Catholic church and the final interpreter of Christian doctrine.
+- Doctrinal Authority: Reaffirmed the Pope as the head of the Church and final interpreter of doctrine, while banning anti-Catholic books.

 Answered By